spicata/spicata99/party/index.md

 I think it'll be fun.
 And I think it will be nice too.

+((i mean to celebrate by this. i bet half of us are too lazy to go outside.))

 ## A Party for Progress

 I also believe that, under both Edward's rules and Shan-mei's rule, not much progress has been made.
 They both said that they would install big changes, but nothing much has happened.